The Public Is Loving Phil Mickelson Ahead Of US Open: Sportsbooks Facing Over $1M Liability

 You can check out a full preview of the U.S. Open here.

-Betting Odds Cutrosey of Caesars Sportsbook:
+Betting Odds Courtesy of Caesars Sportsbook:

 |